 - SCM: Whether it is Git or Perforce, there are a couple of must-know operations for any developer to be part of a development team.
 As a practice on those operations, they simulated a real dev cycle scenario by:

 - Sharing a standard working directory on Perforce

 - Creating branches

 - Resolving conflicts

-- Continuous Integration (CI)As fresh graduates, the continuous integration was a new concept for them.
+- Continuous Integration (CI)As fresh graduates, continuous integration was a new concept for them.
 Whereas for us, it is an essential process of our development cycle.
-It wasn’t possible to use an existing Jenkins instance to perform their testing; thus they executed the below steps:
+It wasn’t possible to use an existing Jenkins instance to perform their testing; thus, they executed the below steps: